PragashDaniel/Low-Level-Design/BankingApplication/ReadMe.md

     - Admin Sign In
 - View Requests
     - User Who are registered in our bank, their details gets displayed in this module.
-    - Admin view their details and according to their details admin was approve or reject their request.
+    - Admin view their details and according to their details admin will approve or reject their request.
 - Manage Users
     - Here Admin able to manage the details of user like add/delete.
 - Show Users By Branch